What Is Mean Reversion?

 Mean Reversion in Forex Trading

 In forex trading, mean reversion strategies focus on currency pairs that deviate from their historical average.
-Traders use indicators like MACD, a trend-following tool that tracks moving average relationships for buy and sell signals, and PPO, which measures percentage differences between moving averages to detect momentum shifts.
+Traders use indicators like MACD, a trend-following indicator that measures the relationship between two moving averages, to identify momentum changes, and PPO, which measures the percentage difference between two moving averages to identify momentum shifts.

 These tools help identify potential price corrections.
 The forex market frequently experiences fluctuations due to economic reports, interest rate decisions, and political events, making mean reversion a valuable strategy.
 By spotting deviations and anticipating reversals, traders can capitalise on short-term opportunities while managing risks effectively.